SageSELab/sageselab.github.io/docs/android-dev-tutorial.md

     }
 }
 ```

+!!! note
+    You might have some errors related to `imports` when you copy and paste code throughout this tutorial.
+To resolve these, simply hover your mouse over the red-underlined text, and then click on `import class`.
+This will add an `import` statement to the top of the class so that the code can properly utilize the referenced library class.

 You will likely have an error after this relating to a `TAG` constant.
 To resolve this error, add the following line to the beginning of the `MainActivity` class: